vignesh99/Microprocessor/README.md

 # Microprocessor
 A part of the course project on Microprocessors (EE2016).
-Contains various parts of the microprocessor written in Verilog
+Contains various units of a microprocessor such Control Unit (CU), Execution Unit (EU), Program Memory (PGM), Data Memory and Arithmetic Logic Unit (ALU) written in Verilog.
+It performs MOV (move), STR (store), LOAD, JUMP along with other arithmetic operations.
+It is a 8-bit Microprocessor since the data bus width is 8-bits.